-BOB: That is leadership per your values; relationships, integrity, that’s how you and Alexis (Michael’s sister and business partner) are wired.
+CONSULTANT: That is leadership per your values; relationships, integrity, that’s how you and Alexis (Michael’s sister and business partner) are wired.

 I think for me, someone that’s been in the consulting game for as long as I have been, your response immediately tells me that even during your toughest moments as a family-owned business, your values hold when it matters the most.

 What are the big takeaways, going through a crisis like this as a business?